TMS-Namespace/Outlook-Mail-Segmenter/README.md

 - Performs special HTML tag cleaning, to remove styles and other visual noise, but to keep the structure.
 This saves a lot of space if you store the segmentation results in a database.
 - Extracts text, cleans it from bad characters, and converts all characters to readable ones, such that original email visual structure is preserved.
 - Some support for mail clients of different languages.
-- Paralyzing segmentation procedure, for better performance with large amounts of emails.
+- Parallelizing segmentation procedure, for better performance with large amounts of emails.

 # Why Processing Replays?